An Athens food tour is a great way to gain an introduction to Greek food culture. The benefits of doing this type of tour are abundant.

 The final stop on our Athens food tour was a Greek bakery adored locally for its bougatsa.
 Bougatsa is a sweet filo pastry that is stuffed with sweet semolina custard.

-Suggested Athens Foodie Experiences
+Suggested Athens Tours

 You can find the food tour that I did in Athens here.
 Foodie travel experiences in Greece go beyond food tours.
-You can also consider taking cooking classes, or organising wine or olive oil tastings.
+You can also consider taking cooking classes or organising wine or olive oil tastings.

 Cooking classes held in the home of an Athenian local help you learn how to cook traditional cuisine just like yiayia.
 A few Athens foodie experiences that are worth adding to your radar are detailed below.